 - Read Trip Tips on its own tab next itinerary for latest details.

+Thank you for booking with us to one of the planets top “bucket list” adventures as we track gorillas and chimps in the wild with so much more!
 Prepare to be thrilled on our once in a lifetime adventure into the land of gorillas that people only dream about.
-Our past seven groups loved it, some stating it as their best vacation ever!
+Our past 9 groups loved it, some stating it as their best vacation ever!
 Uganda is a feast for all your senses with stunning landscapes, amazing wildlife and the friendliest people you’ll ever meet.
 This trip will provide you with the most profound travel memories of all.
-We have a wonderful group of 19 travel lovers.
+We have a wonderful group of 19 travel lovers with space to add 2 more so please tell your friends.
 Get to know each other now by connecting on your private Facebook group.
 Ask for the link if you have not received it already.

 Uganda, deservedly dubbed the Pearl of Africa, is located in the Great Lakes Region in central Africa and boasts an ecological diversity that rivals many larger countries.
 Here, Eastern Savannah meets West African jungle.
 Uganda really does offer visitors incredible diversity with its multitude of varying ecosystems.
 Bordered by the Rwenzori Mountains (often called the Mountains of the Moon, the 3rd highest in Africa), the Virunga Mountains, and Africa’s largest lake, Lake Victoria, it’s a beautiful country bursting with birds and wildlife.
 In no other African destination can one see a comparable variety of primates with so little effort – not just the great apes but also more than ten monkey species.
 And, if Uganda will have primate enthusiasts grinning with satisfaction, it will have birdwatchers doing cartwheels with 1,000 bird species have been recorded and it is particularly rich in western rainforest specialists – undoubtedly the finest bird watching in Africa.
 For most, the highlight is found amongst the forests in Bwindi Impenetrable Forest, where coming face to face with endangered mountain gorillas in their natural habitat is one of the most profound wildlife encounters you will ever experience.
-Discover tree-climbing lions around Ishasha in Queen Elizabeth National Park, trek chimps in Kibale Forest or Kyambura Gorge, or snatch massive Nile perch up north at Murchison Falls where the mighty Nile cascades through a gap just seven metres wide.
+Discover tree-climbing lions around Ishasha in Queen Elizabeth National Park, trek chimps in Kibale Forest and the herds of elephants in the plains.
+We pack such great value here.
+AFS gorilla trips are thousands of dollars less in cost than all other tour companies for the same itinerary.
+We even added a domestic flight at trip’s end to cut your driving time down.

 It is your responsibility to read our important emails and updated notes here.
 Let us sweat the small stuff as we strive to make your trip worry-free.
 This may well be the best time to go and fully enjoy your vacation!
 Bookmark this page to conveniently find your way back.

-- FINAL PAYMENT DUE May 2, 2022.
+- FINAL PAYMENT DUE April 1, 2023 second payment.
+May 1 final due. .
 Our new data management system allows you to pay by check electronically without a fee.
 Simply follow the instructions.
 Credit cards will be assessed a processing fee at time of purchase.
 As a small business, this helps mitigate costs and allows us to give you the very best price.
 If you prefer to use the mail, make your payment to AFS or Adventures For Solo Travelers, 1907 Daniel Green Ct., Smyrna GA 30080

 - Read the revised Heading Abroad with AFS, especially if you are new to AFS.